 River Wey information for boat users

-The Wey Navigation was built 100 years before the Canal Age.
+The River Wey Navigation was built 100 years before the Canal Age.
 It runs 15½ miles from Guildford to the Thames at Weybridge.
-The Godalming Navigation, opened in 1764, extended the navigable waterway a further 4 miles to Godalming.
+The Godalming Navigation, opened in 1764, extended the navigable waterway a further four miles to Godalming.

-The Wey Navigations form a green corridor running through the Surrey countryside.
-The unique landscape of the Navigations contains a rich variety of wildlife habitats in a relatively small area.
+Today, the navigations form a green corridor running through the Surrey countryside.
+The unique landscape contains a rich variety of wildlife habitats in a relatively small area.

-The Navigations provide an excellent way to discover Surrey’s towns, villages and countryside.
-The changing scenery means that there is always plenty to see along the Wey, and the historic locks and their pretty cottages add to the waterway’s special character.
+Boating through the navigations is a great way to discover Surrey’s towns, villages and countryside from the tranquillity of the water.
+There’s plenty to see along the Wey, with historic locks and pretty cottages adding to the waterway’s special character.